andiosika/SQL_Hypothesis_Testing_Workflow/README.md

     There are 13 products in the Confections Category There are 12 products in the Beverages Category There are 6 products in the Meat/Poultry Category

-### Outliers were identified and removed via z-score testing, Levene's testing revealed the data was not of equal variance so Kruksal wallance was conducted.
+### Outliers were identified and removed via z-score testing, Levene's testing revealed the data was not of equal variance so Kruksal Wallance was conducted.
 All sample sizes were greater than 15 so the assumption of normality was met.

  Kruksal Testing yielded a p-value of 0.0 so we can reject the null hypothesis.

 ```python
 stat, p = stats.kruskal(*datac)